 I’ve been in meeting most of the afternoon, so I haven’t had a chance to read anything, let alone post anything.
-But it was nice that the first thing I read when I get back to my desk was that Florida’s anti-gay adoption law has been overturned.
+But it was nice that the first thing I read when I get back to my desk was that Florida’s

 Today a Florida circuit court today struck down a state law that bars lesbians and gay men from adopting (see yesterday’s blog post for more about the case).
 The court granted adoptions to our client Martin Gill, a North Miami resident who, along with his partner, has been raising two foster children since 2004.